MicrosoftDocs/memdocs/sccm/osd/understand/using-task-sequence-variables.md

  - [Prestart command](#bkmk_set-prestart)
  - [Task Sequence Media Wizard](#bkmk_set-media)

- You can delete a variable from the task sequence environment by using the same methods as creating a variable.
-To delete a variable from the task sequence environment, set the variable value to an empty string.
+ Delete a variable from the environment by using the same methods as creating a variable.
+To delete a variable, set the variable value to an empty string.

  You can combine methods to set a task sequence variable to different values for the same sequence.
-In an advanced scenario, you might set the default values for steps in a sequence using the Task Sequence Editor and then set a custom variable value using the different creation methods.
+For example, set the default values using the task sequence editor, and then set custom values using a script.

- If you set the same variable on a collection, on a device, and during the task sequence, the task sequence engine uses the following order:
+ If you set the same variable by different methods, the task sequence engine uses the following order:

  1. It evaluates collection variables first.